 The hotel’s address is 9300 Bryn Mawr Avenue, Rosemont, Illinois.

 Parking standard vehicles at the Hyatt Regency O’Hare costs $15/day, including in-and-out privileges.
 Participants traveling to the tournament in buses should contact the hotel in advance to discuss parking options.

 To receive the discounted parking rate, participants staying at the Hyatt Regency O’Hare should mention when checking into their guest rooms (not the tournament) that they have parked at the hotel and validate their ticket.
 Participants not staying at the Hyatt Regency O’Hare should use the manual validator box to validate their parking ticket at NAQT’s check-in desk (Friday) or at the Information Desk (Saturday or Sunday).
 Do not use the manual validator box if you are an overnight guest of the hotel!

 The official hotel for the tournament is the Hyatt Regency O’Hare.
 Rooms with one king bed are available for $115 per night and rooms with two double beds are available for $123 per night provided they are booked using the NAQT group rate no later than April 7.

-As part of the contract negotiated by NAQT, the hotel will offer complimentary Internet access in guest rooms to tournament participants and their families.
+As part of the contract negotiated by NAQT, the hotel will offer complimentary Internet access in guest rooms to tournament participants.

 Because NAQT believes that quiz bowl is an activity for everybody, and in which all participants should feel welcome and respected, we have established the Advocate Program to make sure tournament staff are available to hear reports about problematic behavior and comments by anyone at the tournament.